The importance of training zones for health and performance

 Zone 3 training can help strengthen your pulmonary muscles and improve cardiovascular function.
 It’s an ideal intensity when suffering from a lung or heart problem since its moderate- intensity offers a strong stimulus to the heart and lungs without being exhausting or overly strenuous.

 Zone 4 training will help improve your VO2max and ability to sustain high-intensity exercise for prolonged durations by improving lactate shuttling.
-Lactate is a byproduct of anaerobic metabolism which can be also used as fuel by your muscles.
-For as long as your body can clear fatigue byproducts faster than their being produced the exercise intensity remains sustainable.
+Lactate is a byproduct of anaerobic metabolism, which can also be used as fuel by your muscles.
+For as long as your body can clear fatigue byproducts faster than their being produced, the exercise intensity remains sustainable.
 As a result, the greater your lactate shuttling capability the greater your ability to sustain high exercise intensities for long periods of time.

 Zone 5 training will improve your VO2max and peak power output capability (e.g. maximum speed or cycling wattage).
 This exercise intensity is sustainable for 60 to 120 seconds and requires one to train at his maximum potential.